 Two hundred and fifteen runners register, with most listed for each of the first three time slots, thirty-five in the fourth, and only thirty in the final time slot.
 The first group will start at 2:00 p.m.
 The second time slot is for all of the half marathon runners since they should be a bit faster.

 Not only is Mack the youngest person in his group he’s the only person in these last two groups running in their first marathon.
-All of the others in these last two groups are regular marathon runners and most are well known to each other from previous races.
+All of the other runners in these last two groups are older regular marathon runners and most are well known to each other from previous races.

 Mack, Merry, Diane, Tanya, and Helen watch the group before him set off.
 After wishing Mack a good race the ladies watch him set up at the line.
-They’ll watch him start then they’ll move off to be ready for him at their designated support points, Merry will drop them off in the Yukon.
+They’ll watch him start then they’ll move off to be ready for him at their set support points because Merry will drop them off by car.

 Mack catches and passes the two leaders of his group before Crest Road, surprising the woman and man concerned because they’re regulars at running marathons and they’ve now reached their main travel pace.
 They’re smart to stay at their usual regulated pace while they watch Mack slowly pull away at his slightly faster pace.

 Approaching the turn into Lanyon Drive Mack is passing the tail of the group before him.
 A little later he tops a rise and he sees most of this group spread out along Lanyon Drive.
-He grins, this is an area he plans to run, so he takes a few metres to increase his pace and is soon at his top speed while he goes along Lanyon Drive.
-Those he passes are surprised he’s running now because they’re all pacing themselves; no one runs full out for a whole marathon.
-Even running full out his loping stride is very deceptive.
-He slows back down for the turn into Tompsitt Drive.
+He grins as this is an area he plans to run, so he takes a few metres to increase his pace and is soon at his top speed while he goes along Lanyon Drive.
+Those he passes are surprised he’s running now because they’re all pacing themselves as no one runs full out for a whole marathon.
+Even running full out his loping stride is deceptive.
+He slows down for the turn into Tompsitt Drive.